ljk28/MP1/README.md

 ## User design/experience
 * Ensure all pages include responsive design for all screen sizes
 * Use Bootstrap for the order form and buttons on order page
-* Wireframes for mobile, tablet and desktop!
+* Wireframes for mobile, tablet and desktop
 ### Colour Palette

 <img src="assets/images/palette.png">